 7. Conclusion

-When ANSI/ASME flanges are designed and installed correctly, these flange connections provide long-term performance even in demanding industrial environments.
+When pipe systems are designed and installed correctly, ANSI/ASME flanges deliver reliable, long-term performance—even in the most demanding industrial environments.
 Our sales team at API International can answer any questions about your flange requirements and guide you toward the best solution for your system.
 You can also explore our full range of ANSI and ASME flanges in our online product catalog, or contact us for custom flange options designed to meet your project specifications.
 Get connected with a dedicated sales representative today, or call us at 503.692.3800